openalloc/.github/profile/README.md

 The pull request need not be a production-ready feature or fix.
 It can be a draft of proposed changes, or simply a test to show that expected behavior is buggy.
 Discussion on the pull request can proceed from there.

 Contributions should ultimately have adequate test coverage.
 See tests for current entities to see what coverage is expected.

+Your contributions can be under the your name or organization, but must have a compatible license, preferably MPL-2.0 (for app code) or Apache-2.0 (for re-usable library code).

+(This should probably be expanded to a proper policy.)